redsymbol/amitools/README.md

 There is a prerequisite: it only works with images that were created via ami-create-images, or those AMIs that are externally tagged in the same way ami-create-images does.
-If you build a toolchain that creates your AMIs via ami-create-images, ami-describe-anscestors can tell you where any image ID sits in the hierarchy.
+If you build a toolchain that creates your AMIs via ami-create-images, ami-describe-ancestors can tell you where any image ID sits in the hierarchy.

 Usage:

-    ami-describe-anscestors [-C|--columns] START_AMI_ID
+    ami-describe-ancestors [-C|--columns] START_AMI_ID

 If invoked with a START_AMI_ID value of ami-55555555, This may show something like: